KrailOrg/krail/README.md

 There is a [functional test application](https://github.com/davidsowerby/krail-testApp) which can also be used to explore functionality

-### quartz

-An [integration with Quartz Scheduler](https://github.com/davidsowerby/krail-quartz), constructed as an optional Krail add-on.

 ##Project Build

 Gradle is used (made a lot easier thanks to the [Gradle Vaadin plugin](https://github.com/johndevs/gradle-vaadin-plugin).
-If you are an Eclipse user, and download the source, you will need to run 'gradle eclipse' to generate .classpath and other Eclipse specific files.
+If you are an Eclipse user, and want to build from the source, you will need to run 'gradle eclipse' to generate .classpath and other Eclipse specific files.